SmarterApp/RDW_DataGenerator/CONTRIBUTING.md

 generate data for the new system, mostly to take advantage of the good demographics generation.
 As such there are a number of things that may need cleaning up.
 And there are some enhancements/improvements.
 In no particular order:

- - [ ] Load subject definition files instead of hard-coding claim and alt-score definitions
+ - [ ] Load subject definition files instead of hard-coding claim and alt-score definitions (see cfg.py)
  - [ ] Use only a subset of items from item bank in a particular session outcome (?)
  - [ ] Combine cfg.DEMOGRAPHICS_BY_GRADE and population.DEMOGRAPHICS.
 They both represent demographic distribution of
  students but they have different values.